Large Language Model Sourcing: A Survey: Introduction

-However, this broad applicability also magnifies a new set of profound risks --- rooted in both model architectures and the data these models consume.
-In practice, inherent biases embedded in training and retrieved data~\cite{dai2024bias}, such as underrepresentation of marginalized groups, can propagate societal inequities by influencing model outputs that reinforce stereotypes, leading to discriminatory outputs~\cite{gallegos2024bias}.
-Hallucinations and factual inaccuracies present another serious concern, especially in sensitive domains like medicine and law~\cite{huang2025survey, ding2024retrieve}, where misinformation can have real-world consequences.
-The opaque nature of LLMs further complicates accountability, particularly when harmful outcomes arise.
-Meanwhile, security vulnerabilities such as prompt injection and training data poisoning create opportunities for malicious exploitation~\cite{li2025security}, such as tricking models into generating harmful content or leaking sensitive information.
-In addition, the ability of LLMs to produce manipulative or coercive content raises deep ethical questions around autonomy, consent, and the erosion of trust in AI-enabled systems~\cite{methuku2025digital}.
-As LLMs become increasingly embedded in critical applications, confronting these multifaceted risks becomes not just important but essential.
+However, this broad applicability also amplifies risks rooted in model architectures and consumed data.
+In practice, inherent biases in training and retrieved data~\cite{dai2024bias} (e.g., underrepresentation of marginalized groups) propagate inequities by reinforcing stereotypes and producing discriminatory outputs~\cite{gallegos2024bias}.
+Hallucinations and factual inaccuracies, especially in medicine and law~\cite{huang2025survey, ding2024retrieve}, carry real-world consequences.
+LLMs opacity hinders accountability, while security vulnerabilities (e.g., prompt injection, data poisoning) enable malicious misuse~\cite{li2025security}, including harmful content generation or sensitive-information leakage.
+Their capacity for manipulative and coercive content further raises ethical concerns around autonomy, consent, and trust~\cite{methuku2025digital}.
+As LLMs enter critical applications, confronting these multifaceted risks is essential.

 Among these challenges, two stand out as particularly foundational: the indistinguishability of generated content and the structural opacity of the models themselves.
+Outputs derived from latent linguistic patterns learned during training increasingly blur boundaries with human-authored text and can mask harmful or non-compliant content~\cite{ parshakov2025usersfavorllmgeneratedcontent, jones2024liesdamnedliesdistributional}.
+At the same time, LLMs' black-box nature makes error diagnosis and causal attribution prohibitively difficult, while their scale renders traditional debugging and mitigation approaches infeasible~\cite{ singh2024rethinking, zhao2023explainability}.
 These twin issues highlight the urgent need for robust output sourcing mechanisms.
-Given the architectural complexity and intrinsic limitations of today’s LLMs, failures are not outliers but structural inevitabilities.
-Their black-box nature makes error diagnosis and causal attribution prohibitively difficult, while their scale renders traditional debugging and mitigation approaches infeasible.
-In this context, tracing the provenance of model outputs offers the most direct and actionable path toward identifying failure points and implementing effective safeguards.